simnibs/simnibs/docs/index.rst

 SimNIBS is copyrighted |copy| by its :ref:`authors <contributors>` and licensed under :download:`GPL v3 <../LICENSE.txt>`.

+It builds upon 3rd party open-source and free code and binaries from :ref:`several projects and research groups. <3rd_party>`

 .. note:: When you publish results based on SimNIBS, please cite `Thielscher, A., Antunes, A. and Saturnino, G.B.
 (2015), Field modeling for transcranial magnetic stimulation: a useful tool to understand the physiological effects of TMS?
 IEEE EMBS 2015, Milano, Italy <http://dx.doi.org/10.1109/EMBC.2015.7318340>`_